webpack/webpack.js.org/content/guides/code-splitting-libraries.md

 ## `CommonsChunkPlugin`

 This is a pretty complex plugin.
-It fundamentally allows us to extract all the common modules from different bundles and add them to the common bundle.
+It fundamentally allows us to extract all the common modules from different bundles and adds them to a "common" bundle.
 If a common bundle does not exist, then it creates a new one.

 We can modify our webpack config file to use the `CommonsChunkPlugin` as follows